labuladong/fucking-algorithm/think_like_computer/SlidingWindowTechnique.md

 ![description](../pictures/Sliding_window/title3.jpg)

-When you encounter substring problems, the first thing that comes to mind is the sliding window technique.
+When you encounter substring problems, the first thing that should come to your mind is the sliding window technique.

 Similar to the previous idea, use `window` as a counter to record the number of occurrences of characters in the window.
 Then move the right pointer to scan through the string.
 If the character is already in `window`, move the left pointer to the right of the same character last found.